We Compare SCHD vs VYM:

 Lower fees are a guaranteed way to keep more money in your portfolio!

-I would also suggest considering other Vanguard funds such as the FIRE community’s favorite VTSAX.
+I suggest considering other Vanguard funds, such as the FIRE community’s favorite VTSAX.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!

 This information is my opinion and is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.